BiologyTools/Micro-Manager.NET/README.md

 # Building
 - Get IKVM 8.9.0 or the [developer pre-release](https://github.com/ikvmnet/ikvm/actions/runs/9238355862/artifacts/1537937356).

-- Then use Micro-Manager in C# with mmcore namespace.
+- Then use Micro-Manager in C#
 ```
-using mmcorej;
+extern alias mmc;
-using org.micromanager.@internal;
+using mmc::org.micromanager.@internal;
 using System;

 namespace MMTest